-Fractionated SRS makes it possible to administer an even higher dose of radiation to brain lesions in very few sessions, thus preserving the structure and function of neighbouring normal cells as much as possible It is performed by a dose per fraction that is incapable of causing damage to healthy tissues but which accumulates in the diseased tissues, preventing the appearance of after-effects or complications.
-It is mainly applied when the lesion is very close to especially critical structures such as the brain stem, optic nerves, chiasm or pituitary gland.
+Fractionated stereotactic radiosurgery (SRS or SBRT) allows the administration of an even higher dose of radiation to brain lesions in very few sessions, thus preserving the structure and function of neighboring healthy cells as much as possible.
+It is performed by a dose per fraction that cannot cause damage to healthy tissues but accumulates in the diseased tissues, preventing the appearance of sequels or complications.
+It is applied mainly when the lesion is very close to especially critical structures such as the brain stem, optic nerves, chiasm or pituitary gland.

-Each treatment session is administered with the IMRT technique in which not only the shape of the irradiation field is adapted to that of the tumour with sub-millimetric precision but also the intensity of the irradiation beam is variable in each field, adapting to the anatomical characteristics of the tumour and normal structures.
+We also have image-guided radiation therapy (IGRT) to make treatment planning more accurate and precise.
+Each treatment session is administered using the IMRT technique, which does not only adapt the shape of the irradiation field to the tumor shape with sub-millimetric accuracy but also offers a variable intensity of irradiation beam in each field, adapting to the anatomical characteristics of the tumor and normal structures.

 During the treatment, the IMOR Institute uses thermoplastic masks for the immobilization of the patient to maintain the exact position of the patient for carrying out the treatment.
 To control this position, an infrared camera system that detects the position changes less than 1 mm and/or exceeding tenths of a second.

 In addition, the latest technological improvements ensure fewer side effects, which contributes to better mental and physical health, enabling a better recovery.
 If you need more information, do not hesitate to contact us.